sillsdev/TheCombine/docs/api/file.md

 # File

-Generic type for represnting auxillary files in a project
+Generic type for representing auxillary files in a project

 **data** :